Ajkaceratops: Classification

 When first described, the fossils were stated to most closely resemble those of the Asian protoceratopsid Bagaceratops.
 Those similarities indicate Ajkaceratops is a ceratopsian related to the protoceratopsids, but more primitive than the Zuniceratops and the Ceratopsidae.

-However, more recent research has questioned this referral.
-The proposed rostral bone of Ajkaceratops differs markedly from the rostral morphology of other ceratopsians, possessing a sub-circular cross section, pitted texture instead of grooves, and a lack of lateral slicing edges.
+However, later research questioned this referral.
+The proposed rostral bone of Ajkaceratops differs markedly from the rostral morphology of other ceratopsians, possessing a sub-circular cross-section, pitted texture instead of grooves, and a lack of lateral slicing edges.
 Furthermore, the proposed rostral bone appears to have fully fused with the premaxilla, a feature that is only seen in the ontogenetically oldest members of derived ceratopsids.
 This has cast doubt as to whether Ajkaceratops possesses a rostral bone in the first place, a defining feature of the ceratopsian group, and instead the hooked beak represents a highly derived, hypertrophied premaxilla.
 While there is the possibility Ajkaceratops is a highly unique ceratopsian, it was referred to as an enigmatic ornithischian of uncertain affinities by the authors.

-In a redescription of the cranial anatomy of the Early Cretaceous neornithischian Jeholosaurus, Bertozzo et al. tested the phylogenetic position of Ajkaceratops based on the premaxilla interpretation and recovered it as a sister taxon to Changmiania, implying a position as a basal ornithopod.
+In a redescription of the cranial anatomy of the Early Cretaceous neornithischian Jeholosaurus, Bertozzo et al. (2025) tested the phylogenetic position of Ajkaceratops based on the premaxilla reinterpretation and recovered it as a sister taxon to Changmiania, implying a position as a basal ornithopod.